Table of Contents

 The Blue Horizon Method: A Better Way to Investigate

-Rather than ordering a random "metabolic panel" and hoping it covers the thyroid, you can choose a test that is specifically tailored to your concerns.
-If your symptoms are hormonal, a Thyroid Health Blood Test is appropriate.
-If your symptoms are digestive and appear delayed, an IgG Food Intolerance Test might be the right "snapshot" to help you and your healthcare professional refine your plan.
+- Choose targeted testing based on the symptom pattern: Select a test tailored to your needs.
+If concerns are hormonal, a Thyroid Health Blood Test is appropriate.
+If they are digestive and delayed, an IgG Food Intolerance Test may be the right choice.

 Interpreting Your Results Responsibly